AltUUE/ConwayGoL/README.md

 ## GENERAL INFORMATION

+- To launch this program, `cd into the main directory` and execute `bin/main`.
+If your working directory is not the main directory, default input and saves will fail to load resulting most likely in a crash if the user wants to use these features.
+If you want to use these features without launching using the said method, you need to recompile this codebase after you change `std::ifstream myFile("input.txt");` from GoL.cpp `readFromFile` function and `std::fstream appFile("saves.txt", std::fstream::app);` from GoL.cpp `saveGameState` function to include the absolute path to `input.txt` and `saves.txt`.
 - You can use "w", "a", "s", "d" to move around the map.
 - You can use the mouse wheel to zoom-in (scroll up) and zoom-out (scroll down).
 - Press "x" to delete all living squares.